petros-d/docs/docs/runtime-release-notes.md

 ### Bug Fixes

-- Fixed an issue where the **Browse** menu was hidden in some environments
+- Fixed an issue where the **Browse** menu of the Airflow UI was hidden in some versions of Astronomer Runtime

 ## Astronomer Runtime 4.0.5